New circuit 2020 : The Diamond Circle in Iceland

 You already get it from the previous points...
 The two tours are not made for the same kind of travel in Iceland.
 The Golden Circle is perfect for a short stay, it’s a shot of Iceland for a weekend.
 For a stop over for example.

-We can’t talk to you about the Diamond Circle without telling you where to camp.
+We can’t cover Diamond Circle without telling you where to camp on the way!

 Here is the list of campsites where you can stop for your nights during your amazing journey: